The closing checklist

 - Identification: All parties at the closing should have valid ID.

-- Insurance: Before you can close on the property, you need to secure homeowner’s insurance, which insures the property in the case of damage.
+- Insurance: Before you can close on the property, you need to secure homeowner’s insurance, which ensures the property in the case of damage.

-- Policy of Title Insurance: You must pay for title insurance that guarantees the property is free of previous claims or liens.
+- Proof of Title Insurance: You must pay for title insurance that guarantees the property is free of previous claims or liens.